solidjs-community/solid-primitives/packages/immutable/README.md

 ## `createImmutable`

-Creates a deeply nested reactive object derived from the given immutable source.
+Creates a store _(deeply nested reactive object)_ derived from the given immutable source.
 The source can be any signal that is updated in an immutable fashion.

+It's an **experimental** primitive, a proof of concept of derived nested reactivity.
+It's not meant to be used in production, but rather as a playground for experimenting with new ideas.

 ### How to use it